-Did you know, Fitbit were the first company to introduce automatic data syncing?
+Did you know, Fitbit was the first company to introduce automatic data syncing?
 They were also the first to offer continuous heart-rate monitoring on a wrist device (for a reasonable price).
 They also have an open API, so external developers can create new apps.
 This means Fitbit’s interface is constantly evolving!

 So, we don’t blame you for wanting a piece of the Fitbit pie…